sadiqshittu/sadiqshittu.github.io/_pages/about.md

 ---
 Bio
 ======
 I am a doctoral student in the [USER Lab](https://userlab.utk.edu/) at the University of Tennessee, advised by [Dr. Scott Ruoti](https://userlab.utk.edu/scott-ruoti).
-My research interests are broadly in human-centered security and privacy.
-I use a combination of qualitative and quantitative methods to understand how people interact with systems and to make secure practices easier and more reliable.
-I focus on two main areas:

-- Authentication: I study alternatives to passwords.
-- Key Management: I study how users manage their cryptographic keys in practice and identify pain points in real workflows.
+My research sits at the intersection of human-centered security and privacy.
+[Murphy’s first Law of Cryptography] (https://www.aumasson.jp/murphy.html) inspires my research: “cryptography turns a security problem into a key management problem.”

+Before cryptography, the challenge was simple: “How do we keep data secret?”
+With cryptography, we have the math to guarantee confidentiality, integrity, and authenticity — but only if secret keys are generated, shared, stored, rotated, and revoked correctly.
+My work digs into these key management headaches by studying how users actually manage cryptographic keys.

 News